Policy last updated

 - Better Health Channel: – contains information the liquid used in e-cigarettes and the dangers of nicotine poisoning

-- The Royal Children’s – contains a video suitable for school staff and parents/carers on health risks of using e-cigarettes
+- Royal Children’s – contains a video suitable for school staff and parents/carers on health risks of using e-cigarettes

 Reviewed 27 January 2021